7 reasons your family is so poor and how to escape poverty

 6. Lack of emergency savings

-Your family is so poor because you faced an emergency that put your finances in jeopardy and messed up your finances for a very long time.
-Millions of people don’t understand the importance of an emergency fund.
-What is true is that an emergency fund is one of the single most important measures to protect your finances during financial hardships.
+Your family is so poor because you faced an emergency such as an expensive medical bill, a job loss, or an immediate home improvement without emergency savings to offset these costs.
+Millions of people don’t understand the importance of having an emergency fund.
+What is true is that an emergency fund is one of the single most important measures to protect yourself from long-term financial hardships due to emergencies.

 An emergency fund can mean the difference between staying in your home and becoming homeless.
 If you did not know it, some of the homeless people you see in your neighborhood used to have six-figure incomes and lived in stable homes.
 So, what changed?
-All it takes to lose it all is a simple financial setback.
-Without an emergency fund, any unexpected expense can spell a financial disaster.
-This will trigger a cycle of borrowing and accumulation of debt that is hard to pay off.
+All it takes to lose it all is a single financial emergency.
+Without an emergency fund, any unexpected expense can spell an economic disaster.
+This will trigger a borrowing and debt accumulation cycle that is hard to pay off.

 Related: 4 ways to save for emergency fund fast

-You can become homeless without an emergency fund
+You can become homeless due to a lack of an emergency fund

-For example, let’s assume that you just lost your job while still owing the bank $350,000 in mortgage and you have no emergency fund.
-The lack of emergency funds means that you will fall behind on your monthly payment and soon default on your loan.
-After 120 days without securing another job or at least making a successful payment, your mortgage lender will initiate a foreclosure.
+For example, let’s assume you just lost your job while still owing the bank $350,000 in mortgage and have no emergency fund.
+The lack of emergency funds means you will fall behind on your monthly payment and soon default on your loan.
+After 120 days without securing another job or making a successful payment, your mortgage servicer will initiate a foreclosure.
 If you have done your homework, foreclosure means you get kicked out of the house.
 So, now you don’t have a job and no place to sleep.
 You can’t even get an apartment if you don’t have a job.
-You just head straight to the streets and become homeless like everyone else.
+You head straight to the streets and become homeless like everyone else.

-That is why having an emergency fund is critical for anyone who wants to take control of their finances and get out of poverty.
+That is why having an emergency fund is critical for anyone wanting to control their finances and escape poverty.
 If you had an emergency fund, you could use those funds to pay off your mortgage while looking for another job.
-That is how you protect your finances in the face of financial challenges.
+That is how you protect yourself and loved ones in the face of financial challenges.

 How much should you save in your emergency fund?
-While there is no exact value needed for your emergency savings, you should save at least 3 to 6 months of your monthly expenses.
+While no exact value is needed for your emergency savings, you should save at least 3 to 6 months of your monthly expenses in an emergency account.
 For example, if your monthly expenses are $3,000, you should save between $9,000 and $18,000 in your emergency account.

 Related posts: Should you invest your emergency fund for better returns?